 - Do you want your virtual agent to be available when human agents are unavailable?
 For example: Taking up a query from the customer and raising a ticket for their concern.
 The problem of the customer is then passed for action to the human agent, whenever they are available.

 - For answering repeated questions of the users.
 There are a few, common questions that users ask.
 Deploying a chatbot to answer those simple, oftenly asked question will save the customer agent’s time so that it can be invested to resolve complex issues.

 - Understand what your consumers expect from your brand/business.
 When users interact with chatbot, it can help you to identify pain points, their expectations, or challenges that they confront in connecting to your business.
 By understanding these concerns, you can take steps to fill the loopholds, and ultimately, serve them better.

 Realizing the list of tasks that you want a virtual agent to do for your business can help in getting expected results after deployment.
 This analysis will further help your business to list down the requirements during chatbot development.

 2. Understanding Tools and Technologies

-A chatbot represents your business and because these virtual agents are dedicated to respond to user queries, they should be prepared to do it, efficiently.
+A chatbot represents your business and because these virtual agents are dedicated to responding to user queries, they should be prepared to do it, efficiently.
 Remember that the goal of a chatbot is to set a seamless connection between the business and the customers.

 - It is important to have a human connection between the virtual assistant and consumers.
-For this, make sure that the answers by the chatbot aren’t too wordy or vague.
+For this, make sure that the answers given by the chatbot aren’t too wordy or vague.
 This disappoints them and may not make the bot serve its purpose.